Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

       <em>Dart libraries</em>:
       The lib directory contains one or more Dart libraries, which can be imported into your Dart programs.
-      <em>It is this directory that gets installed when you install a package.</em>
     </div>
   </div>
   <hr>